25 Powerful Tips for Effective Public Speaking

 You wouldn’t be able to forecast everything but you should at least try to predict some counter-arguments to your persuasive speech.
 Once again, put yourself in the shoes of the audience.
 Think like them.
 Be like them.
 How would they react to your justifications?
 What are the possible reasons for them resisting your argument?
 As much as possible, factor these resistances into the content of your speech and try addressing some of them in advance.
-While doing so, please be brutally honest too.
+While doing so, please be brutally honest with yourself too.
 You are not going to defend against the worst if you aren’t willing to consider the worst.

 21. Structure is All Important (Persuasive Speech Tip)

 Persuasive speeches often involve complex changes to lifestyles and habits.
 Changes that are unpleasant or even painful.
 To facilitate easy acceptance and to give the impression change is not impossible, present your persuasive speech using structures proven to be effective.
 For example, you could work with the following structure:

 - Step 1: Introduction.
 (Secure attention.
 Establish your topic or position i.e. your objective.
 State your credentials)

 - Step 2: Body.
 (Present two to three reasons to adopt your position.
 Include supporting data or facts.
 Succinctly address the most pervasive counter-arguments at appropriate intervals)